VenLL/tswd-portfolio-Ven/final-project-part-two.md

 Interviewee 3:

-A female student in her 20s who has a chronic illness resulting to a need to visit hospitals every now and then.
+A female student in her 20s who has a chronic illness resulting in a need to visit hospitals every now and then.

 ## Interview script
 > List the goals from your research, and the questions you intend to ask.